 Geologic Unit Module

 The Geologic Unit module extends the Chronostratigraphic Unit and Lithostratigraphic Unit types with additional kinds of geologic units, as defined by the IUGS Commission for Geoscience Information (CGI) Geoscience Terminology Working Group Geologic Unit type vocabulary.
 Qualities for Geologic Units are based on GeoSciML 3.2 and include Bedding_Pattern, Bedding_Style, Bedding_Thickness_Category, Geologic_Unit_Body_Morphology, Geologic_Unit_Composition_Category, and Geologic_Unit_Outcrop_Character.
-Values for these properties have not been implemented and are currently specified as free text.
+Values for these qualities have not been implemented and are currently specified as free text.
 The Alteration type, Metamorphic Facies and Metamorphic Grade component vocabularies are imported .

 Geologic Time Interval Module